 “I feel this approach can be replicated and will become the new norm.
 If you don’t do it, someone else will.
 In a globalised and flat world, the bottom line is: no one is safe unless everyone is safe.
 It’s high time for everyone to learn, align and contribute to overcome the pandemic together.”

-Dr. Shailendra Bajpai expressed his views in this article in his personal capacity as a subject matter expert in healthcare.
+Dr. Shailendra Bajpai expressed his views in this article in a personal capacity as a subject matter expert in healthcare.
 These views are not reflective of his employer’s opinions or positions on the various issues discussed herein.